Section 1. Respect for the Integrity of the Person, Including Freedom from:

-According to the Legal Daily (a state-owned newspaper covering legal affairs), the Ministry of Public Security directly administered 23 high-security psychiatric hospitals for the criminally insane (also known as ankang facilities).
-While many of those committed to mental health facilities had been convicted of murder and other violent crimes, there were also reports of activists and petitioners involuntarily subjected to psychiatric treatment for political reasons.
-Public security officials may commit individuals to ankang facilities and force treatment for “conditions” that have no basis in psychiatry.
-In February, one domestic NGO reported that it had tracked more than 30 cases of activists “who were forcibly committed to psychiatric institutions in 2015, often without their relatives’ knowledge or consent.”
-For example, Shanghai authorities dispatched agents to intercept petitioner Lu Liming when he was en route to Beijing to protest.
-They detained him in a psychiatric facility, tied him to a bed for days, beat him, and forcibly medicated him.
+According to the Legal Daily (a state-owned newspaper covering legal affairs), the Ministry of Public Security directly administered 23 high-security psychiatric hospitals for the criminally insane.
+While many of those committed to mental-health facilities had been convicted of murder and other violent crimes, there were also reports of activists and petitioners involuntarily subjected to psychiatric treatment for political reasons.
+Public security officials may commit individuals to psychiatric facilities and force treatment for “conditions” that have no basis in psychiatry.
+In April authorities reportedly sent Cai Yinglan to the Ezhou Special Care Hospital in Hubei after local officials accused her of “damaging society through petitioning.”
+She had been petitioning for payment of unpaid farming subsidies.

 Prison and Detention Center Conditions

 Conditions in penal institutions for both political prisoners and criminal offenders were generally harsh and often degrading.